Achieved higher quality data and a 97% efficiency gain in data processing, by automating and optimizing high-friction workflows

 😖 This process forced users to

-jump across multiple tools with different interfaces
+jump across multiple tools with similar, but different interfaces

 repeat research on the same data